mandamurthy/dual-sign/README.md

 ## Pending / Next Steps

+- Pending verification on Audit displayed on UI.
+- Pagination addition is pending.
+- ElasticSearch integration is pending.
+- Access control is pending.
+- Moving away from localStorage to backend API for all tabs is pending.
+- Product path logic is currently hardcoded and needs to be adjusted for unique paths per product/project.
 - Wire up file action buttons (Download, Upload, Display Versions, Restore To Version) in Maker-Checker tab.
 - Implement file versioning, approval/rejection, and Maker-Checker workflow logic.
 - Add backend/API integration for real file system access (currently, file listing works for workspace folders only; remote/server folders will require backend support).